Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 As described I ran three use cases first using HyperDrive and two using AutoML SDK

-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 My conda jupyter notebook environment details.
         python version: 3.8.5, azureml version: 1.41.0, sklearn version: 1.0.2